Niraj-Fonseka/Niraj-Fonseka/README.md

 - 🔭 I’m currently working on ...
   - A platform to manage my finances
-  - Website to view resturant inspection scores in Austin.TX

 - 🌱 I’m currently learning ...
   - Rust